fastalgorithms/fmm3dbie/docs/install.rst

 On Ubuntu linux (assuming python3 as opposed to python)::

-  sudo apt-get install make build-essential gfortran
+  sudo apt-get install make build-essential gfortran libopenblas-dev

 On Fedora/CentOS linux